Sitemap

 San Blas, Panama, SB86-405

-It is likely that larval cleaner gobies have a similar appearance and the identification would depend on location, and, if necessary, DNA sequencing.
-Unlike most other Caribbean reef fishes, cleaner gobies have restricted ranges to varying degrees and thus location is important for larval identifications.
-In addition, habitat is an important distinction, with one set of species skating around on live coral heads and usually abundant in shallow water and another set living in and around sponges, and often in deeper water.
-The former group are far more common and conspicuous on reefs and comprise E. atronasus (not E. atronasum), E. evelynae, E. genie, E. illecebrosus (not E. illecebrosum), E. prochilos, E. oceanops, and E. randalli.
-The latter group are more obscure and comprise E. chancei, E. horsti, E. lori, E. louisae, E. tenox, and E. xanthiprora.
+It is likely that larval cleaner/sponge gobies have a similar or identical appearance and identification would depend on location and DNA sequencing.
+Unlike most other Caribbean reef fishes, the cleaner/sponge gobies have restricted ranges to varying degrees and thus location is critical for species identifications.
+In addition, habitat is an important distinction, with one set of species skating around on live coral heads and usually abundant in shallow water and another set living in and around sponges and often in deeper water.
+The coral-associated cleaners are typically more common and conspicuous on reefs and include E. evelynae, E. genie, E. illecebrosus (not E. illecebrosum), E. oceanops, E. prochilos, E. lobeli, and E. randalli.
+The deeper sponge cleaner gobies are typically less conspicuous and include E. chancei, E. horsti, E. xanthiprora, E. colini, E. lori, E. louisae, and E. tenox.
+Two very curious micro-endemic species hover in groups over corals, quite unlike the rest of the group: E. atronasus from the Exuma Sound area of Bahamas and E. jarocho from the Veracruz area of the Gulf of Mexico.

 Elacatinus illecebrosus